Deerstalker: Sherlock Holmes

 The most famous wearer of a deerstalker is the fictional character Sherlock Holmes, who is popularly depicted as favouring this style of cap.
 Holmes is never explicitly described as wearing a deerstalker by name in Arthur Conan Doyle's stories, although in "The Adventure of Silver Blaze", the narrator, Dr. Watson, describes him as wearing "his ear-flapped travelling cap", and in "The Boscombe Valley Mystery", as wearing a "close-fitting cloth cap".
-As the deerstalker is the most typical cap of the period matching both descriptions, not surprisingly, the original illustrations for the stories by Sidney Paget (who favored a deerstalker himself) in the United Kingdom, and Frederic Dorr Steele in the United States, along with other illustrators of the period, depicted Holmes as a "deerstalker man", which then became the popular perception of him.
+As the deerstalker is the most typical cap of the period matching both descriptions, not surprisingly, the original illustrations for the stories in Strand Magazine by Sidney Paget (who favored a deerstalker himself) in the United Kingdom.
+Later, Frederic Dorr Steele, based his depictions of Holmes on stills of the actor William Gillette for Collier's Magazine and other publications in the United States.
+Gillette, inspired by the Paget illustrations, wore a deerstalker cap in his famous stage play.
+Other illustrators of the early 20th century began depicting Holmes in a deerstalker, cementing the image in the popular perception.

-Later, less-informed depictions of Holmes have him wearing this cap in the city, failing to take into account the fact that the fashion-conscious Holmes would be loath to commit such a sartorial faux pas; the deerstalker is traditionally a rural outdoorsman's cap.
-It is not appropriate headgear for the properly dressed urban gentleman.
-Still, while contemporaneous illustrators portrayed Holmes as wearing a deerstalker in the proper setting for such attire, travelling cross-country or operating in a rural outdoor setting, Paget chose to depict Holmes as wearing the deerstalker in London while keeping vigil for the appearance of the murderous Colonel Sebastian Moran in illustrations made for "The Empty House" when the story first appeared in The Strand Magazine in 1904.
-This is uncharacteristic of Paget, who most often depicts Holmes wearing a black top hat and frock coat in the city, as shown in the Regent Street scene in The Hound of the Baskervilles, or sporting a black bowler when wearing a black or plaid Inverness cape (or, more accurately, a macfarlane cape-coat) as seen in his illustrations for "The Blue Carbuncle" and "The Musgrave Ritual", respectively.
+The cap became so identified with Holmes that he was soon shown wearing it in all settings.
+Doyle, however, only described his creation wearing the cloth cap when in the countryside.
+Paget generally followed suit, with the exception of showing him in the deerstalker while staking out his London office in "The Empty House", a detail not supported by Doyle's text.
+Otherwise, in urban scenes Paget depicted him wearing a black top hat (The Hound of the Baskervilles) or a black bowler ("The Blue Carbuncle"/"The Musgrave Ritual").